 –> The master expects a return from the assets given to his servants based on their entrepreneurial spirit and hard work; (Entrepreneurship, ROI: Return of Investment).

-–> The master even envisages the possibility of depositing money among bankers to receive interests (Passive Income).
+–> The master even envisages the possibility of depositing money among bankers to receive interest (Passive Income).

 –> The master re-allocates the lazy servant’s talents to the most performing servant to make the best out of the available resources (Efficient asset re-allocation).

-–> The master won’t rely anymore on the non-performing servant paralyzed by fear, laziness, and entrepreneurship absence.
-(Importance of taking actions, overcoming procrastination or fear).
+–> The master won’t rely anymore on the non-performing servant paralysed by fear, laziness, and entrepreneurship absence.
+(Importance of taking action, overcoming procrastination or fear).